Considering a Degree in Computer Science and Information Technology

 Check out the Center for National Security Studies website for more information.

-Telecommunications management programs try to address technology advances in system design and the implications this has on modern life.
-Some of the opportunities are a degree in telecom management, telecommunication analyst, voice or data communication systems administrator or a policy maker.
+Telecommunications management programs address technology advances in system design and the implications it has on modern life.
+A few career opportunities for specialization in telecommunications include telecom management, telecommunication analyst, voice or data communication systems administrator or a policy maker.

-For more information about careers in computer and information technology, visit TechCareers.com.
+For more information about careers in computer and information technology, visit TechCareers.